Chart Color Schemes

 Mooroobool is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort when utilized.
-Future population projections indicate a growth of 580 persons by 2041, reflecting an increase of 8.1% over the 17-year period, which is just below the median growth rate of Australia's regional areas.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of Australia's regional areas is expected, with the suburb of Mooroobool expected to grow by 534 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 7.3% in total over the 16 years.

 Frequently Asked Questions - Population